clj-easy/stub/README.md

 You can specify a optional `output-dir`, otherwise the `stubs` folder will be used.
 For more details check `stub --help`.

-After running sucessfully, a hierarchy of files and folders with all the stubs should be available with custom metadata.
+After running successfully, a hierarchy of files and folders with all the stubs should be available with custom metadata.
 Example:

 `stubs/foo/bar.clj`
 ```clojure